6.6kW Solar System Cost

 What Is the Price with A Battery?

-Standard solar kits don’t come with battery storage unless you purchase one with an embedded battery.
-If you are planning on storing surplus energy instead of feeding it back to your energy supplier, a battery backup for your 6kW system will do the trick.
-With a nominal capacity ranging between 5kw- 6.5Kw would be the most logical option for a hybrid 6Kwh solar system.
+If you plan on storing surplus energy instead of feeding it back to your energy supplier, a battery backup for your 6kW system will do the trick.
+With a nominal capacity ranging between 14kW- 18kW would be the most logical option for a hybrid 6Kwh solar system.